Review 412: Wonder Woman

 Compared

-to her debut in Batman v Superman: Dawn of Justice, Gal Gadot gives a rather
+to her debut in Batman v Superman: Dawn of Justice, Gal Gadot gives a very lacklustre, bland performance.

 She